We found 3 geriatricians who accept United Healthcare Plans near Kansas City, MO.

 Clinical interests: Dementia, Aging

-Dr. Christine Sankpill, who practices in Kansas City, MO, is a medical specialist in hospital medicine (hospitalist) and geriatrics (elderly care).
-Dr. Sankpill graduated from the University of Missouri-Kansas City School of Medicine.
+Dr. Christine Sankpill's specialties are hospital medicine (hospitalist) and geriatrics (elderly care).
+She practices in Kansas City, MO.
+She attended medical school at the University of Missouri-Kansas City School of Medicine.
 Her medical residency was performed at a hospital affiliated with the University of Missouri-Kansas City (UMKC).
-She takes Coventry, TRICARE, Aetna Elect Choice, and more.
-Dr. Sankpill is affiliated with Anderson County Hospital, Hedrick Medical Center, and Saint Luke's East Hospital.
+Dr. Sankpill takes Coventry, TRICARE, Aetna Elect Choice, and more.
+Her hospital/clinic affiliations include Anderson County Hospital, Hedrick Medical Center, and Saint Luke's East Hospital.

 Conditions / Treatments